epam/miew/tools/templates/getting-started-for-dummies.md

 ### Source Data

 Source data for the visualization are files that contain atom coordinates along with other essential information.
-Multiple formats are available, but for proteins, the [Protein Data Bank][] serves as a centralized database.
+Multiple file formats exist, but for proteins, the [Protein Data Bank][] serves as a centralized database.
 This database gathers results from [crystallography][] experiments of molecular complexes and assigns them unique four-letter and number identifiers.
 For